theintern/intern/docs/concepts.md

 ## Code coverage

 Code coverage is information about what parts of the application code are exercised during tests.
 It commonly indicates what percentages of statements, branches, and functions are executed.
 Code coverage information is gathered by “instrumenting” the code being tested.
 This instrumentation is actually code that is injected into the code being tested.
-It records information about the executing code into a global variable that Intern retrieves after the testing is complete.
+It records information about the executing code and stores it in a global variable that Intern retrieves after the testing is complete.

 Intern uses [Istanbul](https://github.com/istanbuljs/istanbuljs) to manage code coverage.
 There are three config properties related to instrumentation.
-The mostly commonly used one is [`coverage`](configuration.md#coverage), which can be used to specify which files should be instrumented.
+The mostly commonly used one is [`coverage`](configuration.md#coverage), which is used to specify which files should be instrumented.
 The other two are `functionalCoverage`, a boolean that indicates whether coverage should be collected during functional tests, and `instrumenterOptions`, which allows options to be passed directly to Istanbul.

 ## Source maps

 Source maps provide a link between transpiled/instrumented/minimized code and the original source.
 Intern uses source maps both for coverage reporting and error formatting.
-For example, when it receives an error, either locally or from a remote browser, Intern will look up the locations in the stack trace using any available source maps and replace them with the corresponding location in the original source.
+For example, when a test generates an error, Intern will look up the locations in the stack trace using any available source maps and replace them with the corresponding location in the original source.

 ## Page objects